Have you ever felt behind in life?

 Behind on your full potential?

-I have.
 I felt it for the first 30 years of my life (and sometimes, I still do).

-Because we're all capable of great things.
-And as Maslow said - "What a man can be, he must be".
+Because we're all capable of great things and as Maslow said - "What a man can be, he must be".

 For me, I didn’t realize until later how much my birth order affected me.